 Many people with chronic kidney disease develop ACKD, a condition in which the kidneys develop fluid-filled sacs called renal (kidney) cysts.
 ACKD occurs in children and adults.
 The cysts are more likely to develop in people who are on hemodialysis or peritoneal dialysis.
 Kidney failure, not dialysis, causes the cysts.
 However, the risk of developing ACKD increases with the number of years a person is on dialysis.

+About 20 percent of people starting dialysis treatments already have ACKD.
 About 60 to 80 percent of people on dialysis for 4 years develop ACKD.
+About 90 percent of people on dialysis for 8 years develop ACKD.

 In ACKD, the kidneys develop fluid-filled sacs called cysts.